On the K\"ahler cone of irreducible symplectic orbifolds: Hodge version of the global Torelli theorem

-\begin{prop} The varieties $\mathcal{P}$ and $M'$ are irreducible symplectic orbifolds of dimension 4 with only 28 singular points analytically equivalent to $(\mathbb{C}^4 / \left\{\pm1\right\},$ $0)$.
-Moreover they are related by a Mukai flop.
-In particular they are deformation equivalent. \end{prop} \begin{proof} By Example \ref{exem} we know the properties of $M'$.
-By \cite[Theorem 3.4 and Corollary 5.7]{Marku-Tikho} we know that $\mathcal{P}$ is a primitively symplectic orbifold related to $M'$ by a Mukai flop.
-As explained in the proof of \cite[Lemma 5.3]{Marku-Tikho}, the indeterminacy locus of this Mukai flop does not contain any singularities of $\mathcal{P}$.
-It follows that $\pi_1(\mathcal{P}_{reg})=\pi_1(M'_{reg})=0$.
-That is $\mathcal{P}$ is an irreducible symplectic orbifold.
-We conclude with Proposition \ref{mainprop2} that $M'$ and $\mathcal{P}$ are deformation equivalent. \end{proof} Assume that $(S,i)$ is a very general K3 surface as in the previous paragraph, i.e.~satisfying the additional condition $\Pic S=H^2(S,\Z)^i$.
+Assume that $(S,i)$ is a very general K3 surface as in the previous paragraph, i.e.~satisfying the additional condition $\Pic S=H^2(S,\Z)^i$.
 Denote by $j:H^2(S,\Z)\rightarrow H^2(S^{[2]},\Z)$ the natural injection constructed in \cite[Proposition 6]{Beauville1983}.
-We have the following description of the action of the Beauville involution. \begin{prop}[\cite{OG-2005}, Proposition 4.1] The involution $\iota^*$ restricted to $\Pic S^{[2]}$ is the reflection in the span of $\theta:=j(H)-\delta$, where $\delta$ is half the class of the diagonal. \end{prop} \begin{nota} We denote by $\mathcal{M}$ the moduli space of marked irreducible symplectic orbifolds equivalent by deformation to $\mathcal{P}$. \end{nota} \begin{thm} Let $\mathcal{P}$ be a very general Markushevich--Tikhomirov variety (constructed from a very general 2-elementary K3 surface).
+We have the following description of the action of the Beauville involution. \begin{prop}[\cite{OG-2005}, Proposition 4.1] The involution $\iota^*$ restricted to $\Pic S^{[2]}$ is the reflection in the span of $\theta:=j(H)-\delta$, where $\delta$ is half the class of the diagonal. \end{prop} \begin{nota} We denote by $\mathcal{M}$ the moduli space of marked irreducible symplectic orbifolds of Nikulin type. \end{nota} \begin{thm} Let $\mathcal{P}$ be a very general Markushevich--Tikhomirov variety (constructed from a very general 2-elementary K3 surface).
 Let $\rho: M'\dashrightarrow \mathcal{P}$ be the Mukai flop of Proposition \ref{rappel}.
-Let $\varphi$ be a mark for $\mathcal{P}$, then $(\mathcal{P},\varphi)$ and $(M',\rho^*\circ\varphi)$ are distinct non-separated points in $\mathcal{M}$.
+Let $\varphi$ be a marking for $\mathcal{P}$, then $(\mathcal{P},\varphi)$ and $(M',\rho^*\circ\varphi)$ are distinct non-separated points in $\mathcal{M}$.
 More precisely, the orbifolds $M'$ and $\mathcal{P}$ are not isomorphic. \end{thm} \begin{proof} Because of Propositions \ref{rappel} and \ref{mainprop2}, we know that $(\mathcal{P},\varphi)$ and $(M',\rho^*\circ\varphi)$ are non-separated points in $\mathcal{M}$.
 Now, we are going to prove that $M'$ and $\mathcal{P}$ are not isomorphic.
 We will assume that there exists an isomorphism $\mathcal{P} \simeq M'$ and we will find a contradiction.
 The composition $\psi:M'\dashrightarrow \mathcal{P}\simeq M'$ induces a bimeromorphism of $M'$ to itself.
 We will show that this bimeromorphism is necessarily an isomorphism; since $\rho$ is not an isomorphism it will be a contradiction.

 Let $\pi:S^{[2]}\rightarrow M:=S^{[2]}/i^{[2]}\circ \iota$ be the quotient map.
 Let $\Sigma$ be the surface fixed by the involution $i^{[2]}\circ\iota$ and $\Sigma'$ the exceptional divisor of the blow-up $r:M'\rightarrow M$.
 We have a commutative diagram: